Home > Admissions > Guidance Counselors > FAQ

 Sustainable Agriculture & Food Production

 In Summer 2010, Green Mountain College earned the title of greenest college in the nation from Sierra magazine in its annual “Coolest Schools” survey!
+In recent years, GMC placed in the top 10 Coolest Schools survey.

 2. Why did Green Mountain decide to go "test optional"?

-Recently the College performed research on the best indicators of student success at school like Green Mountain College.
+The College performed research on the best indicators of student success at school like Green Mountain College.
 Overwhelmingly, a student's high school GPA, not standardized tests, proved to be the most reliable predictor of student success.

 To learn more about our Test Optional Policy, please click here

-Green Mountain is growing, while also increasing in selectivity.
+GMC is growing, while also increasing in selectivity.
 We are looking for well-qualified students who are primed to succeed in our unique curriculum.
 We do not set minimums for admission; no decision will be made on any student until every piece of the application is read and evaluated.
 Required aspects for admission include the following:

 -- We evaluate the difficulty of courses taken, and the achievement in coursework; we also make note of unique learning experiences a student has had.